noahlearner/data-pipeline/README.md

    * Line 38 Change from CAM Solar to match the real Client Name
 4. Use this repo as the source for new dbt Project.

-### Set Up dbt Account [courtesy of dbt](https://docs.getdbt.com/tutorial/create-a-project-dbt-cloud/)
+### Set Up dbt Account + Project [courtesy of dbt](https://docs.getdbt.com/tutorial/create-a-project-dbt-cloud/)
 1. Create a dbt Cloud account [here](https://cloud.getdbt.com/signup/).
 If your organization already has a dbt Cloud account, ask an admin to add you as a Developer.
-2. If you created a new account, a new project should automatically be created.
-If you were added to an existing account:
-3. Click the hamburger menu, then Account Settings, then Projects.
+2. Click the hamburger menu, then Account Settings, then Projects.
 4. Click New Project
 5. CLick "Begin" on next screen.
 6. Name the project "pipeline", and click Continue.